phluid61/internet-drafts/file-scheme/draft.md

 memory.

-Some APIs allow file system operations to be invoked directly on file URIs, while others provide mappings to other similar operations, such as GET and PUT from the Hyptertext Transfer Protocol (HTTP) {{RFC7231}}.
+Some APIs allow file system operations to be invoked directly on file URIs, while others provide mappings to other similar operations such as GET and PUT from the Hyptertext Transfer Protocol (HTTP) {{RFC7231}}.

 The local file system API can only be used if the file URI has a blank